VCU-CS-Capstone/cs-capstone-2024-25-cs-capstone-2024-25-github-repo-set-up-0000---Capstone-Template/Status Reports/Status Report Fall Week 03.md

   * Yanxiao Zhao (Electrical Engineering)

 ## 1) Accomplishments this week ##
+   - 3rd week meeting.

 ## 2) Milestones to be completed next week ##
+   - Research on RF and ML topics for the repspective students.

 ## 3) Issues, problems or concerns ##